 (b) the enrolment would conform with any other criteria prescribed by the regulations for the purposes of this subsection.

-79. Enrolment of children of compulsory school age at other schools
+79. Child of compulsory school age, when entitled to be enrolled at non local-intake school

 (1) Subject to subsection (2), a child of compulsory school age is entitled to be enrolled at a particular government school that is not a local-intake school if —